 People with metastatic cancer may experience symptoms relating to where the cancer has spread.
-For example, if a person’s bladder cancer has spread to their lungs, they may experience chest pain or increased coughing.
+For example, if bladder cancer has spread to the lungs, they may experience chest pain or increased coughing.

 Metastatic bladder cancer is difficult to cure because it has already traveled to other parts of the body.
-The later you’re diagnosed and the farther the cancer has traveled, the less chance that your cancer will be cured.
+The later you receive a diagnosis and the farther the cancer has traveled, the less chance it can be cured.

-The 5-year survival rate is the rate of surviving for 5 years after a cancer diagnosis.
+The 5-year survival rate is the proportion of people who survive for 5 years after a cancer diagnosis.

-Knowing the grade and other details of your cancer can help give you a better prediction of prognosis, treatment options, and life expectancy.
+Knowing cancer grade and other details can help better predict prognosis, treatment options, and life expectancy.

 Of course, these survival rates and numbers are only estimates.
 They can’t predict what will happen to every person.
 Some people will live longer or shorter than these estimated rates.

 Reading them can be confusing and may lead to more questions.
-Be sure to talk openly with your healthcare providers to better understand your situation.
+Be sure to talk openly with your healthcare professionals to better understand your situation.